Lachlan-Mayne/english-notes/pete r/English.md

 - Cultural assumptions underlie cultural expressions in texts and may also be embedded in texts in various ways
 - Milton and paradise lost
 - Taken for granted
+- Men are providers
+- Women tend to stay home and be housewives more often
+- Men shouldn't be scared
 -